Build success by engaging residents. Residents can be a strong asset in your planning, communication, implementation, and policy adherence efforts.

 - E-cigarettes: The HUD Rule allows PHAs to decide whether or not to allow the use of e-cigarettes in their policy.

-- Compliance and enforcement: Residents can help determine how the policy will be enforced, and recommend ways to assist with compliance.
+- Adherence and enforcement: Residents can help determine how the policy will be enforced, and recommend ways to assist with adherence.

 Information for residents